 The Royal Australian Navy frigate, HMAS Darwin, was being put into dry dock for extensive servicing and repairs, part of which was a new floor for the galley/scullery area (kitchen).
 With an impressive track record of various projects onboard other vessels and a range of products ideally suited to the enclosed spaces and tight defence shutdowns, Jaxxon was specified for the durable, anti-slip flooring required.

 After the steel deck was prepared and primed, the multi-coat system begun with a specialised sound dampening basecoat that had been used to

 great effect on other areas subject to engine noise and vibration.
 The undulating decks were then levelled, coving installed and drainage

-shaped through the use of a trowel-down mortar consisting of 1335 and a proprietary blend of aggregate.
-The anti-slip finish was the final
+shaped through the use of a trowel-down mortar consisting of Jaxxon 1335 and a proprietary blend of aggregate.
+The anti-slip finish was the

-step, achieved by broadcasting a full layer of aluminium oxide into the Kevlar®-reinforced 1525 basecoat and sealed with a
+final step, achieved by broadcasting a full layer of aluminium oxide into the Kevlar®-reinforced Jaxxon 1525 basecoat and

 sealed with a light grey Jaxxon 1505 topcoat.

-The clear strength of JAXXON onboard Navy vessels are their outstanding field-friendliness and ability to perform in adverse conditions.
-In this particular project, a valve in the scullery was left open and water flooded all over freshly applied 1525.
+The clear strength of Jaxxon onboard Navy vessels are their outstanding field-friendliness and ability to perform in adverse conditions.
+In this particular project, a valve in the scullery was left open and water flooded all over freshly applied Jaxxon 1525.
 Most epoxies would blush badly and need to be removed in such a situation, however in this case the film was simply allowed to dry and application proceeded without delay.